ToddBradley/terranborderlands/rules/houserules.md

 # Static Pulser

 The book's description about the Static Pulser leaves a few questions unanswered about the rule effects of using one in combat.
 Here's some clarification.
-First, to quote the *Terra Arisen* book:
+First, to quote the *Terra Arisen* book (p.
+80):

 > The Static Pulser is a specialized and advanced electronic warfare system used by the Reticulans.
 It uses a massive barrage of multi-frequency radio waves and magnetic pulses to overwhelm the target's electronic systems and render it helpless in space perfect for abducting its occupants.
 A Static Pulser requires one Hardpoint to install, fills 2 tons, and costs MCr6.